Northern Ireland Public Service Alliance

-Its current General Secretary is Carmel Gates, and President Brian Smyth.
+Its current General Secretary is Carmel Gates, and President is Tanya Killen.
+NIPSA currently has 3 Deputy General Secretaries, Maria Morgan, Patrick Mulholland and Antoinette McMillen.

 History

 Early origins

 In the wake of the First World War and Partition of Ireland, the Northern Ireland Civil Service was organised out of the remnants of the Dublin Castle administration.
 The Unionist Government set up six Ministries (Finance, Home Affairs, Education, Agriculture, Commerce and Labour) and a Prime Minister's Office.
 It essentially mirrored the set-up in Great Britain, with the Permanent Secretary of the Ministry of Finance becoming the Head of the Northern Ireland Civil Service.

 The earliest incarnation of what was to become NIPSA was the Belfast and District Public Officers’ Association (BDPOA), but it was short-lived, down to its own success, when it opened a Derry branch and became the Ulster Public Officers’ Association.
 Its first General Secretary was John Walters.

 In 1922, another organisation, The Association of Established Civil Servants, sprung up and sought Whitley recognition from the NICS, but this was met with resistance, not least from HM Pollock, the then Minister for Finance, who instead suggested the establishment of House Committees with separate employee and employer sides, but this never materialised.

 The Government eventually set up a Civil Service Representative Council which was a shadow of the Whitley model campaigned for by the AECS.
 It had a purely consultative role.

 In 1929, the CSRC became the subject of a parliamentary row when Nationalist MP Patrick O’Neill informed Minister Pollock during a debate that not one of the CSRC's 17 was a Roman Catholic.
 Its legitimacy was continually knocked by the AECS but it remained the only staff side mechanism recognised by the Government.